 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a large mixing bowl beat together the brown sugar, oil, buttermilk, egg, and vanilla extract until well combined.
+In a large mixing bowl beat together the brown sugar, oil, buttermilk, egg, and vanilla extract until well combined.
+Add the remaining dry ingredients and beat again.

-- Use a medium cookie scoop to portion 1 ½ tablespoon scoops on parchment paper lined baking sheets about 2 inches apart.
+For quick and even cookies, I really recommend using a cookie scoop, either medium-sized for smaller ones, a large scoop for giant, bakery-style cookies.
+Divide onto parchment-lined baking sheets about 2 inches apart.
 Bake for 10-12 minutes in a 350ºF oven.
-Cookies are done when a toothpick inserted in the center comes out clean.
-Cool completely on a wire rack before filling.
+Cookies are done when a toothpick inserted in the center comes out clean, and the tops start to crack lightly.

 Below I share the whoopie pie filling reminiscent of the traditional Amish treat.
-I love this soft, airy filling so much it is also featured in two other old school dessert recipes – Ding Dong Cake and Oatmeal Creme Pie Cake.
+I love this soft, airy filling so much it is also featured in two other old school dessert recipes – Homemade Hostess Ding Dong Cake and a giant Little Debbie’s oatmeal creme pie cake.

 - In a heatproof medium-sized bowl whisk together egg white with ½ cup of powdered sugar.
 Place the bowl over a pot of barely simmering water.
 Whisk the egg white and powdered sugar continually about 3 minutes, until egg whites are hot to touch or 140°F. Remove from heat and cool slightly.